dahonMetWritings/dahonMetWritings.github.io/_posts/2020-09-06-The-Hunt-For-Rimini-Riddle.md

 If their Facebook is any indication [13.1], they haven't done much in 2 years, sadly.
 And their website seems to be nuked.
 [15]

-As for Noel Lambert himself, fuck if I know what he's doin' now.
+As for Noel Lambert himself, heck if I know what he's doin' now.

 ### Ann Callahan, Robert Byrne, Karen Davitt